-Sanctioning Hearing: When a student or group accepts responsibility for the violations and seeks an alternative outcome.
+Sanctioning Hearing: Occurs when a student or group accepts responsibility for the violations and seeks an alternative outcome.
 The sanctioning hearing officer or board will consider the full range of sanctions and conditions appropriate to the violation, including upholding, overturning, or increasing the originally proposed sanctions.

-Sexual Harassment: Unwelcome sexual advances, requests for sexual favors and other harassing conduct of a sexual nature.
-For the purposes of this definition, the harassment is evaluated to determine whether or not the conduct is sufficiently severe or pervasive as to deny or limit an individual's ability to participate in or benefit from the University's resources and opportunities.
-Please refer to the Sexual Misconduct Policy for additional definitional requirements.
+Sexual Harassment: Unwelcome, harassing conduct of a sexual nature or harassment based on a person's gender or gender stereotype.
+For the purposes of this definition, the harassment is evaluated to determine whether or not the conduct is sufficiently severe or pervasive as to deny or limit a person's ability to participate in or benefit from the University's resources and opportunities.